IAG COVID-19 Best PracticesPosted on May 30, 2020

 Pre-trip Communication with Participants

-All participants are being informed that the waiver has changed to reflect COVID-19 risk and that they must to read it thoroughly to ensure they understand and acknowledge those changes
+-All participants are being informed that the waiver has changed to reflect COVID-19 risk and that they must read it thoroughly to ensure they understand and acknowledge those changes

-All participants will be required to complete an online COVID-19 screening questionnaire five days prior to their trip and send a screenshot of their results to IAG.
+-All participants will be required to complete an online COVID-19 screening questionnaire five days prior to their trip or course and send a screenshot of their results to IAG.

 Pre-trip Communication with IAG Guides/Instructors